turboscrew/rpi_stub/Readme.txt

 This will hopefully become a standalone gdb-stub for RPi2 using serial line for communicating with a gdb client.

-The idea is that this loader/debugger boots, and it could be used for uploading and then debugging bare metal progams on RPi2.
-The only 'external' h-file used is stdint.h.

 I don't take any responsibility of anything that happens, if someone dares to try this.
 You can use this but totally on your own risk.